-Refer to Davis Company.
-Direct labor is \$9.60 per hour and overhead for the month was \$9,600.
+The direct labor rate is \$9.60 per hour and overhead for the month was \$9,600.

+Refer to Perry Company.
 Compute total manufacturing costs for June, if there were 1,500 direct labor hours and \$21,000 of raw material was purchased.

-Davis Company manufactures wood file cabinets.
-The following information is available for June 2008:
+Perry Company manufactures wood file cabinets.
+The following information is available for June of the current year.